Beating the odds: How to buy life insurance after being diagnosed with cancer

 Similarly, if you've had breast cancer and you're due for a mammogram in December and you apply for life insurance in October, your life insurer will likely wait for the results of your next mammogram.

-3. Get life insurance quotes from several companies.
+- Get life insurance quotes from many of the best life insurance companies.
 Policy costs can vary a great deal among companies.

 If your cancer has been successfully treated and you are in good health overall, several insurers may compete for your business.